dougeby/IntuneDocs/intune/intune-data-warehouse-collections.md

 ## managementAgentTypes
-The **ManagementAgentTypes** entity represents the agents used to manage a device.
+The **managementAgentTypes** entity represents the agents used to manage a device.

 |         Property        |                                       Description                                       |
 |:-----------------------:|:---------------------------------------------------------------------------------------:|